lkachury/UFOs/README.md

 # UFOs

 ## Overview
 The UFO sightings webpage and dynamic table are working as intended with the date filter, but filters for the city, state, country, and shape will also be added.
-The purpose of this analysis is to use Javascript and HTML to provide a more in-depth analysis of UFO sightings and allowing users to filter for multiple criteria at the same time and display the results in the webpage table.
+The purpose of this analysis is to use Javascript and HTML to provide a more in-depth analysis of UFO sightings and allow users to filter for multiple criteria at the same time and display the results in the webpage table.

 ## Resources
 ### Data Source